mcknote/akame/README.md

 - `task_name`: Name of the monitoring task; this will appear in the console logs and notification programs.
 - `target_url`: URL to be monitored, e.g. an API endpoint or a webpage.
-- `exset_name`: Nme of the extraction set, which handles both the URL and content extraction.
+- `exset_name`: Name of the extraction set, which handles both the URL and content extraction.
 Default to `basic`.
 See [Extraction Sets Available](#extraction-sets-available) for more details.
 - `loop_seconds`: Interval in seconds between all monitoring rounds.
 Default to `30` seconds.
 - `loop_max_rounds`: Maximum number of rounds to monitor.
 Default to `86400` rounds (so with 30 seceonds, this would make a one-month monitoring task).
 - `notify_creds`: Crentials to be used in the notifier, which is default to Pushover and requires two attributes: `token` and `user_key`.